tetrapod00/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 .. image:: img/nodes_and_scenes_13_main_scene_popup.webp

-Click the Select button, and in the file dialog that appears, double click on ``label.tscn``.
+Click the :btn:`Select` button, and in the file dialog that appears, double click on ``label.tscn``.

 .. image:: img/nodes_and_scenes_14_select_main_scene.webp